dashingsoft/pyarmor/src/usage.md

 # Basic Usages

-Here are some exampes to show basic usage of [Pyarmor].
+Here are some exampes to show basic usage of [PyArmor].

 All of first,

-- Open a command box, enter the path of [Pyarmor] installed
+- Open a command box, enter the path of [PyArmor] installed
 - Run pyarmor.py with your favor python

-Then following the steps below to learn how to use [Pyarmor]
+Then following the steps below to learn how to use [PyArmor]

 ## Run and Import encrypted module